eskay993/gamefiles/sp-football-life-2026/README.md

 ## How to run `Settings` or `Switcher` tool

-The is a new 2026 script comes with a menu that lets you choose to run Settings or Switcher right from Lutris.
-Just launch the game in Lutris and select the option you want from the popup.
+The a new 2026 script comes with a menu that lets you choose to run Settings or Switcher right from Lutris.

-> [!Note]
->
-> This only works in Desktop Mode on Steam Deck / Steam OS
+In Desktop Mode, just launch the game in Lutris and select the option you want from the popup.

 ## How to add SPFL to Steam Library / Game Mode